 Earhart Fellowship, 2001 – 2003

 The Soul of Statesmanship: Shakespeare on Nature, Virtue, and Political Wisdom.
-Edited with L. Joseph Herbert.
+Edited with L. Joseph Hebert.
 Lanham, MD: Lexington Books, 2018.

 Cosmopolitanism in the Age of Globalization: Citizens Without States.
-Edited with Lee Trapanier.
+Edited with Lee Trepanier.
 Lexington, KY: University of Kentucky Press, 2011.

 “Christianity and Western Civilization: An Introduction to Christopher Dawson’s Religion and the Rise of Western Culture.”
 The Political Science Reviewer 41, no. 2 (2017): 164-89.

 “Faith and Reason in Montesquieu.”
 Ramify 5, no. 2 (2016): 1-15.

 “The Meaning of Socrates’ Asceticism in Aristophanes’ Clouds.”
 In The Political Theory of Aristophanes: Explorations in Poetic Wisdom.
 29-45.
 Ed.
 Jeremy J. Mhire and Bryan-Paul Frost.
 Albany, NY: SUNY Press, 2014.

 “The Epic of Gilgamesh: Death and the Education of a Tyrant.”
 International Journal of the Humanities 6, no.7 (2008).
 73-77.

 POL 101: U.S. Constitution